10 Streaming Trends for 2020January 8, 2020

 Many of the topics discussed in this article — from smart cities and wearable tech to augmented reality (AR) and artificial intelligence (AR) — hinge on mind-bogglingly fast connectivity.
 5G and edge computing make this possible.

-As the fifth generation of mobile communications, Cisco predicts that more than 422 mobile devices will be 5G-capable by 2022.
+As the fifth generation of mobile communications, Cisco predicts that 1.4 billion mobile devices will be 5G-capable by 2023.
 Digital Trends writes:

 “While you may be thinking that 5G is just a little faster, a little more reliable, and a little newer, it’s actually more than that.
 It’s a massive breakthrough that’s going to change the way devices connect to the internet, and more importantly, to each other.
 In fact, as 5G rolls out over the next two years, it’s going to change everything that uses a wireless connection; at this point, it is pretty much everything.”